spyder-ide/spyder-docs/doc/panes/editor.rst

 As your code is running,

-* The :doc:`ipythonconsole` will display output and errors.
+* The :ref:`panes-console` will display output and errors.
-* The :doc:`variableexplorer` allows you to browse and interact with the objects generated.
+* The :ref:`panes-variables` allows you to browse and interact with the objects generated.
-* The :doc:`plots` pane renders the figures and images created.
+* The :ref:`panes-plots` pane renders the figures and images created.

 .. _panes-editor-run-file: